-The three largest investments in the Company's portfolio, being Quantexa, Egress Software Technologies and Proveca, are valued at £31.6 million and represent 27.6% of the Company's net asset value.
+The three largest Investments in the Company's portfolio, being Quantexa, Egress Software Technologies and Proveca, are valued at £42.2 million and represent 35.3% of the Company's net asset value.

-The Company has been an active investor during the year investing a total of £15.6 million.
-Of this, £8.7 million was invested into fifteen new portfolio companies, all of which are expected to require further investment as the companies prove themselves and grow.
-The five largest new investments can be found in the table below.
+The Company has been an active investor during the year investing a total of £6.9 million.
+Of this, £2.2 million was invested into five new portfolio companies, all of which are expected to require further investment as the companies prove themselves and grow.
+The new investments during the year were: